-- 1. Give instructions to the children to handle the ball: - Hit the ball from below to make it go up to the sky, alternating right and left hands - Then tap always from below with both hands - Throw it skyward, then catch it with both hands. - 2.
+- 1. Give instructions to the children to handle the ball: - Hit the ball from below to make it go up in the sky, alternating right and left hands - Then always tap from below with both hands - Throw it skyward, then catch it with both hands - 2.
 When the children are comfortable, collect half of the balls then invite those who have a ball to place themselves in a hoop.
-Children without the ball choose a teammate by approaching the hoop.
-Together, the children: - Exchange the ball by hitting underneath

-Then exchange the ball by throwing and catching it with both hands
+Together, the children: - Exchange the ball by hitting underneath - Then exchange the ball by throwing and catching it with both hands.